jahrik/ansible-awx/README.md

     sudo apt-get update
     sudo apt-get install ansible

-If I have ansible already installed on my workstation I can handle the above with an ansible playbook to provision the new vms.
-First I'll create an inventory.ini file to point ansible at my virtual machines.
+If I have Ansible already installed on my workstation I can handle the above with an Ansible playbook to provision the new vms.
+First I'll create an inventory.ini file to point Ansible at my virtual machines.
 NOTE: the default creds for vagrant are used here for simplicity.
 These creds are for a lab environment and not expected to be used in production.

 **inventory.ini**